zz-systems/zsharp/README.md

 # zsharp
 experimental .NET language playground

-Should look like this at some point
+Should look like this at some point (more or less)

     using System.IO;

     namespace Test: